KDVR: Early history

 In 1977, the Federal Communications Commission (FCC) received two applications to build new television stations in Denver.
 One came from a subsidiary of the Trinity Broadcasting Network, while the other was filed by La Unidad Broadcasting Corporation, headed by Denver broadcaster George Sandoval.
 While the commission adjudicated the applications, channel 31 in Denver made television history in February 1980 as the first ever satellite-fed translator with a direct program source, KA2XEG (also known as K31AA), was launched by the Spanish International Network.

 On February 24, 1981, the FCC granted the construction permit to La Unidad Broadcasting.
-Two months later, however, their plans for a Spanish-language television station met with an unexpected dose of reality.
-The 1980 United States Census reported that 92,000 Hispanics lived in the Denver city limits.
+Two months later, however, their plans for a Spanish-language television station would prove unviable.
+The 1980 United States census reported that 92,000 Hispanics lived in the Denver city limits.
 While Sandoval suspected that was an undercount of what he estimated were 125,000 Hispanics, the reliance of advertisers and other groups on census figures convinced the company that there was no market at the time for a Spanish-language station in Denver.
 As a result, La Unidad opted to pivot its plans for what was originally designated KTMX-TV.
-In late 1981, it sold 80 percent of the construction permit to Centennial Broadcasting Corporation, a subsidiary of Camellia City Telecasters and majority-owned by Business Men's Assurance Company (BMA) of Kansas City, Missouri (with Sandoval staying as manager), and plans were changed to operate a full-service English-language independent station incorporating programming for Hispanics in Denver.
+In late 1981, it sold 80 percent of the construction permit to Centennial Broadcasting Corporation, a subsidiary of Camellia City Telecasters and majority-owned by Business Men's Assurance Company (BMA) of Kansas City, Missouri (with Sandoval staying as manager).
+The reorganized ownership shifted its plan to operate a full-service English-language independent station incorporating programming for Hispanics in Denver.
 At that time, work was already underway on constructing a new tower atop Lookout Mountain and remodeling the former studios of KWGN-TV at 550 Lincoln Street.
+KTMX-TV was initially planned to share KWGN-TV's tower, but that station began stalling on a previous agreement once the possibility emerged that channel 31 might be an English-language station and its principal competitor.